crys-cross/ethernaut-attacks/README.md

 - Provide the contract a solver.
 Challenge lies that the solver needs to be only 10 opcodes small.

 #### SOLUTION:
--   edit addresess and run attackMAgicNumber.ts to attack to network goerli.
+-   Player needs to be knowledgeable about opcodes and put together the needed opcodes then send the opcodes as data in a transaction directly to the contract. edit addresess and run attackMAgicNumber.ts to attack to network goerli.

 #### FILES:
 -   attackMAgicNumber.ts - scripts